-EDC5027 Literacy for Second Language Learners 3 credits
+EDC5027 Developing Literacy Skills for the Second Language Learner 3 credits

-Examine the acquisition of English reading, writing and speaking skills by speakers of other languages.
-Review and implement research-based strategies for assessment, instruction, and remediation of these literacy skills, especially in areas of reading readiness and emergent literacy, as advocated by the International Reading Association.
-Explore technology-enhanced instruction and the importance of bi-literacy.
-Prerequisites and corequisites: EDC5020, EDC5021, EDC5022, EDC5025, and EDC5026.
+This course emphasizes the acquisition of English reading, writing, and speaking skills by speakers of other languages.
+Candidates review reading theories, second language acquisition theories, and transferability of literacy skills from the first language to the second language and examine the process of English language learners' acquisition of literacy skills as part of their process of second language acquisition.
+They will implement research-based strategies for assessment, instruction, and remediation of the literacy skills, especially in areas of reading readiness and emergent literacy, based on the national and state standards.
+Technology-enhanced instruction and the importance of bi-literacy are explored.
+Prerequisites or corequisites: EDC5021 and EDC5026.

-EDC5030 Introduction to Educating Students with Disabilities 3 credits

-Study the philosophical, historical and legal foundations of special education.
-Review current research on the characteristics, nature, and causes of various disabilities that impact students' achievement as well as theories of intelligence, cognitive development, and cultural diversity.
+EDC5030 Educating Students with Disabilities in Their Least Restrictive Environment 3 credits This course addresses the philosophical, historical, and legal foundations of special education.
+Current research on the characteristics, nature, and causes of various disabilities that impact students' achievement is studied as well as theories of intelligence, cognitive development, and cultural diversity.